 Rebuilds the search index.
 This is useful to prevent search indexes from getting out of sync with the main database.

-This default behaviour will clear the index and rebuild it with all datasets.
-If you want to rebuild it for only one dataset, you can provide a dataset name:
+This default behaviour will refresh the index keeping the existing indexed datasets and rebuild it with all datasets.
+If you want to rebuild it for only one dataset, you can provide a dataset name

 ckan search-index check - checks for datasets not indexed ckan search-index show DATASET_NAME - shows index of a dataset ckan search-index clear [DATASET_NAME] - clears the search index for the provided dataset or for the whole ckan instance

 sysadmin: Give sysadmin rights¶

 ckan sysadmin add - convert user into a sysadmin ckan sysadmin list - list sysadmins ckan sysadmin remove - removes user from sysadmins